 - 1 to 5 days after initial symptoms a rash appears.
 The rash often starts on the genitals or face before spreading to other parts of the body

 - The rash changes and goes through different stages before finally forming a scab which later falls off leaving healthy skin underneath.
 Once the final scab has fallen off, the individual is no longer infectious

-How can monkeypox be treated?
+How can mpox be treated?

-Monkeypox is usually mild, and most people will recover within a few weeks without any treatment.
+Mpox is usually mild, and most people will recover within a few weeks without any treatment.